Amedeo Mecozzi: Early life and World War I

-Post World War I
+Post-war

 Mecozzi was awarded the Silver Medal for Military Merit in the post-war honors list.
 The committee evaluating aerial victories confirmed five of his victories.
 He stayed in the military postwar and ascended through the ranks.
 Mecozzi was accepted for permanent service on 31 October 1919.
 He was a member of the Italian Aviation Mission to Paris.
-He also served with the Technical Directorate of the Italian Air Force at Montecelio; there he had opportunity to fly confiscated airplanes, such as German Fokker D.VIIs, Albatroses, Pfalzes, and Fokker D.VIIIs, as well as Phönixs.
-In 1916, he began a stint at public relations for the Italian Air Ministry.
+He also served with the Technical Directorate of the Italian Air Force at Montecelio; there he had opportunity to fly confiscated airplanes, such as German Fokker D.VII, Albatros, Pfalz and Fokker D.VIII fighters, as well as Austro-Hungarian Phönix fighters.
+In 1926, he began a stint at public relations for the Italian Air Ministry.
 On 29 July 1927, he was promoted to Major (maggiore.
 On 10 October 1929, he was given command of 7 Gruppo.

-Mecozzi developed his own theory of military aviation usage which was dubbed the "Attack air force" or "Assault aviation" doctrine.
+Mecozzi developed a theory of military aviation which was dubbed the "Attack air force" or "Assault aviation" doctrine.
 Its emphasis was on attacking military targets rather than civilians and civil industry.
 This put him in frequent opposition to Douhet and his theory of strategic bombing.
 Mecozzi continued to be promoted, becoming a Brigadier general (generale di Brigata) on 8 April 1937.
 Mecozzi was invalided from duty and became president of the national aviation club.
 He also published the Editoriale Aeronautica of the Air Ministry.

 After World War II, he retired at the rank of Generale.
-For some years after that, he edited Rivista Aeronautica, a supposedly independently magazine covertly supported by the air force.
+For some years after that, he edited Rivista Aeronautica, a supposedly independent magazine covertly supported by the air force.
 Mecozzi also campaigned for a national air museum for Italy.
 Mecozzi became eccentric; he wore his flying suit to the magazine's offices.
 Towards the end of his life, he escaped talking about his early combat experiences by becoming mute.
 He died on 2 November 1971 in his native Rome.